resist-impuls/resist-impuls.github.io/people.md

 **Cécile Osy**: PhD student at UCLouvain.
 She works on the impact of sea ice loss on permafrost.

+**Cécile Davrinche**: Postdoc at UCLouvain.
+She works on the role of eddies for Antarctic sea ice.

 **Daniel Topal**: Postdoc at UCLouvain working primarily on polar ice-ocean interactions using NEMO4.2-SI3 model with a focus on model resolution.

 [**Hugues Goosse**](https://www.elic.ucl.ac.be/index.php?id=78): Research Director at F.R.S/FNRS and Professor at UCLouvain.
 He works on climate variability on internannual to centennial timescale, combining model results and observations.